The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 Real-World Examples

-International Master Renato Quintillano built a full repertoire for Modern Chess against dynamic defenses after 1.d4 d5 2.c4.
-Versus the Tarrasch, 2...e6 3.Nf3 c5, he recommends the concrete 9.dxc5!? to claim an edge.
-In Chigorin lines, 2...Nc6, he suggests f3-f4 followed by e3-e4, sacrificing pawns for development and an attacking initiative.
+Many IMs build a full repertoire against dynamic defenses after 1.d4 d5 2.c4.
+Versus the Tarrasch (2...e6 3.Nf3 c5), the concrete 9.dxc5!? can claim an edge.
+In Chigorin lines (2...Nc6), f3-f4 followed by e3-e4, sacrificing pawns for development and an attacking initiative, is one well-tested approach.

 Common Misconceptions